... 「傷モノの娘だ。ちょうどよい」そう言われ、 山の主である大蛇のもとに供物として嫁いだ少女ミヨ。 喰われるのではないかと怯えるミヨだったが、 大蛇は夫婦になれたことを喜んでいる様子。 しかし、大蛇の愛情表現は人間のそれとは大きく異なり――

 The snake is corporeal; i.e. it's just a really large snake, not some mythical or supernatural entity.
-This makes for some... interesting plot points.
-(One of which concerned the author's surprisingly diligent research of the serpent's... anatomical properties.)
+This makes for some evocative plot points.
+(One of which concerned the author's surprisingly diligent research of the serpent's... anatomy.)

-You also know a story's going to be good when it features a nihilistic, cynical, playboy raccoon (who himself has many raccoon wives), standing in as unwitting friend, advisor, and comic foil to our protagonist.
+You also know a story's going to be wild when it features a nihilistic, cynical, playboy raccoon (with many raccoon wives), who stands in as the unwitting friend, advisor, and comic foil of our protagonist.